shauneaves/cosmo_wiki/README.md

 </details>
 ```

-- Publications are listed alphabetically by year of publication.
-Each is is structured like this:
 - Paste your publication reference into the correct alphabetical location for the relevant year
 - Format the entry to be consistent with the current style, e.g.
   - __bold author names__